MikeSmithLabTeam/particletracker/paper.md

 Tracking the motion of objects in a video is an important part of the analysis in a diverse range of subject disciplines.
-It enables one to automate the extraction of quantitative information about size, shape, motion etc. A number of libraries exist to help with this process but the code can be an entry barrier.
+It enables one to automate the extraction of quantitative information about size, shape, motion etc. A number of libraries exist [@trackpy;@opencv_library] to help with this process but the coding experience required can be an entry barrier.
-Even for researchers with the necessary skills it requires a significant investment for each new project.
-Open source tools that can simplify and expedite this process, whilst remaining flexible and easy to extend by the end user help to make particle tracking accessible to a broader range of researchers.
+Even for researchers with the necessary skills developing the code and optimising the parameters requires a significant investment for each new project.
+Open source tools that can simplify and expedite this process, whilst remaining flexible and easy to extend by the end user, help to make particle tracking accessible to a broader range of researchers.

 # Statement of need